MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-your-Teams-app-test-tool.md

 <details>
 <summary>Does Microsoft recommend using only the Test Tool for testing bot applications?</summary>

-No. We always recommend users to test their bot application in the Teams client before moving the application to production environment.
+No. We always recommend users to test their bot application in the Teams client before moving the application to the production environment.
 <br>
 &nbsp;
 </details>